TechnicalPursuit/TIBET/README.md

 ##### Direct-to-Database (D2D)

 Want to shake things up?
 Try pairing TIBET with an HTTP-accessible database in what we call a Direct-to-Database (D2D) design.
-CouchDB template provided :).
+Apache CouchDB template provided :).

 ##### DNA / Custom